 \subsection{Data}

-\paragraph{Data for model training} Targets and distractors are sampled from the ILSVRC-2012 training set \citep{Russakovsky:etal:2014}, containing 1.3M natural images from 1K distinct categories.

-\paragraph{Referential game testing} We use two image sources for testing.
+\paragraph{Referential game} Training targets and distractors are sampled from the ILSVRC-2012 training set \citep{Russakovsky:etal:2014}, containing 1.3M natural images from 1K distinct categories.
+We use two image sources for testing.
 First, we use the ILSVRC-2012 validation set, containing around 50K images from the same categories as the training data.
-Second, in order to probe if the emergent protocol possesses a language-like ability to seamlessly refer to new things, we introduce a new ``out-of-distribution'' dataset (henceforth, the OOD set).
+Second, in order to probe the generality of the emergent protocol, we introduce a new ``out-of-distribution'' dataset (henceforth, the OOD set).
 To build the latter, we relied on the whole ImageNet database \citep{deng:etal:2009}, exploiting its WordNet-derived hierarchy \citep{Fellbaum:1998}.
-In particular, we randomly picked (and manually sanity-checked) 80 categories that were neither in ILSVRC-2012 nor hypernyms or hyponyms of ILSVR-2012 categories (e.g., since \textit{hamster} is in ILSVR-2012, we avoided both \textit{rodent} and \textit{golden hamster}).
+In particular, we randomly picked (and manually sanity-checked) 80 categories that were neither in ILSVRC-2012 nor hypernyms or hyponyms of ILSVR-2012 categories (e.g., since \textit{hamster} is in ILSVRC-2012, we avoided both \textit{rodent} and \textit{golden hamster}).
 We also attempted to sample categories of comparable degree of generality to those in ILSVRC-2012.
 For each of the categories chosen according to these criteria, we randomly sampled 128 images from ImageNet.
-Examples of included categories are \textit{eucalyptus}, \textit{amoeba}, and \textit{drawer}.\footnote{Paths to the ImageNet images in the OOD set and the corresponding categories are available at \url{https://github.com/facebookresearch/EGG/blob/master/egg/zoo/emcom_as_ssl/OOD_set.txt}.}
+Examples of included categories are \textit{eucalyptus}, \textit{yellowtail}, and \textit{drawer}.
+The OOD set categories are not tremendously different from the ones in ILSVRC-2012, belonging to similar high-level domains, such as plants, fish and furniture.
+This is on purpose.
+As our agents are limited to single-symbol communication, we do not expect them to be able to denote completely unrelated test categories by compositional means.
+Rather, the function of the OOD set is to check that the symbols of an emergent protocol do not overfit the very specific classes of the training set, but are general enough to be usable for somewhat related categories (e.g., that symbols developed for other training-set fish categories can also denote yellowtail).\footnote{Paths to the ImageNet images in the OOD set and the corresponding categories are available at \url{https://github.com/facebookresearch/EGG/blob/master/egg/zoo/emcom_as_ssl/OOD_set.txt}.}